rhelmstedter/pybites-work/datetime-and-pytest/datetime-and-pytest.md

     age = days // 365

     print(f"""You were born on {birthday:%B %d, %Y}.
 It was a {birthday:%A}.
 You have been alive for {days:,} days and are {age} years old.""")

-    You were born on May 19, 1986.
-It was a Monday.
-You have been alive for 13,791 days and are 37 years old.

 We were off to a good start.
 Students had a great time playing around with this.
 Most of them are somewhere around 4,000 days old, so I definitely took some heat for having an entire extra decimal place for my days, followed by comments like, &ldquo;Wow, you&rsquo;re older than my dad and he&rsquo;s old.&rdquo; Thanks kids.